 Here at Spilled Milk headquarters, we combine food and comedy in a bowl and stir it up until it explodes.
 Join your jovial (possibly too jovial) hosts, Molly and Matthew, for recipes, cooking tips, winning lotto numbers, and catfights.
 Spilled Milk has not been evaluated by the FDA and is not intended to treat any disease, but just between you and me, it probably cures chlamydia.

 Matthew Amster-Burton has been writing about food since 1999, but let’s talk about some of his other accomplishments.
 He was the first person ever to use the phrase “erotic pirate haiku” on the web (really!) and took home the gold in ski jump at Innsbruck, 1964 (not really).
-His book, A Homemade Life, was a New York Times bestseller, bitches.
+He’s the author of three books, including Pretty Good Number One: An American Family Eats Tokyo.
+He is big in Japan (really!).
 Twitter: @mamster Blog: Roots and Grubs

 Molly Wizenberg has been writing about food since 2004, which sounds less impressive than 1999, but oh well, whatever.
 Her proudest accomplishments include eating a lot of peanut butter and winning a dance marathon at her cousin’s bat mitzvah.
-Her book, A Homemade Life, was a New York Times bestseller.
+She’s the author of two books, Delancey: A Man, a Woman, a Restaurant, a Marriage and A Homemade Life, both New York Times bestsellers.
 Twitter: @mollyorangette Blog: Orangette

 Show ideas?
 Questions?
 Comments?
 Beauty tips?
 Email us! contact AT spilledmilkpodcast.com.